Frogvall/dnd5e-misc/Champions of Azeroth/Trolls/Artifacts.md

 You gain a +2 bonus to attack and damage rolls with this magic weapon.

-When you damage a creature with this sword, you gain temporary hit points equal to roll of the attack die.
+When you damage a creature with this sword, you gain temporary hit points equal to the roll of the attack die.

 In addition, if you're also attuned to Sang'thraze the Deflector, you can use a bonus action to merge both swords into Sul'thraze the Lasher.
 You are automatically attuned to it.